RTradeLtd/permaweb-desktop/README.md

 * Tons of shortcuts.
 Mouse-free navigation.
 * Super resilient.
 Everything you write is encrypted and decentralized.

-We want to be the best self-hosted tool to write and publish text.
+We are building the best self-hosted tool to write and publish text.

 Use cases:
 * Draft notes